thecmdguy/Ducky/README.md

     ducky
     ```
 After the initial installation, you just need to activate the virtual environment (`.\venv\Scripts\activate`) and run `ducky` to start the application.

+### Installation & Running (for Users)

+If you have downloaded the source code, installation is simple.

+1.  **Extract the ZIP file** containing the project.
+2.  **Double-click the `setup.bat` file.**

+This will automatically create a virtual environment, install all dependencies, and place a "Ducky Network Tool" shortcut on your desktop.
+You can then use this shortcut to start the application.

+### For Developers

+If you intend to contribute to the project, follow the development setup:

+1. Clone the repository: `git clone https://github.com/thecmdguy/Ducky.git`
+2. Navigate into the `Ducky` directory.
+3. Create and activate a virtual environment: `python -m venv venv` and `.\venv\Scripts\activate`
+4. Install the project in editable mode: `pip install -e .`
+5. Run the application with the `ducky` command.